 80.1.
 Two tracks

-Both routes must be completed by the participants one after the other in the order established by the jury.
-The distribution of participants on two tracks with the simultaneous start of the competition on both tracks is prohibited.
-If possible, both runs should be on the same day.
+Both routes must be completed by the participants one after another in the order established by the jury.
+The distribution of participants over two tracks with the simultaneous start of competitions on both tracks is prohibited.
+If possible, both races should take place on the same day.

 80.2.
 Limitation of the number of participants on the second track

-The jury has the right to reduce the number of participants on the second track to half the number of participants in the start list of the first run.
-Such a decision must be made no later than one hour before the start of the first race.
+The jury has the right to reduce the number of participants on the second track to half the number of participants in the starting protocol of the first race.
+This decision must be made no later than one hour before the start of the first race.

 81. (807.)
 Safety helmet

-All competitors and openers in OSF competitions are required to wear a protective helmet that complies with FIS competition equipment specifications.
+All competitors and openers in OSF competitions are required to wear a protective helmet that meets the FIS competition equipment specifications.

 83. (901.1.)
 Technical parameters